 ACCF may terminate your access and/or the Product at any time.
 You agree that any termination of your access to the Product shall not result in any liability or other obligation of ACCF to You, or any third party in connection with such termination.

-This Product, including the information, text, graphics, images, audio and video files, trademarks and other materials that may be contained therein (collectively "Content"), is owned by ACCF and/or its suppliers and is protected by patents, copyrights, trademarks, and other proprietary rights.
+The Product, including the information, text, graphics, images, audio and video files, trademarks and other materials that may be contained therein (collectively "Content"), is owned by ACCF and/or its suppliers and is protected by patents, copyrights, trademarks, and other proprietary rights.
 Except as specifically provided in this Agreement, your use of the Product shall be governed and constrained by applicable patent, copyright, trademark and other intellectual property laws.
 ACCF grants You a limited, nonexclusive, nontransferable, revocable license to utilize and access the Product for your noncommercial, personal use according to the terms and conditions in this Agreement.
 You may not modify, publish, transmit, participate in the transfer or sale of, reproduce, create derivative works from, distribute, perform, display, incorporate into another website, or in any other way exploit the Service and/or any of the Content, in whole or in part.
 Except as expressly granted by this Agreement, You acquire no right, title or interest in the Product or the Content or other data or materials incorporated in the Product.
 ACCF, ACC or affiliates or licensors thereof shall retain all right, title and interest in the Product and Content.

 TO THE FULLEST EXTENT ALLOWED BY APPLICABLE LAW, ACCF HEREBY DISCLAIMS, AND IN NO EVENT SHALL ACCF OR ANY PARTY INVOLVED IN CREATING OR PRODUCING THE PRODUCT BE LIABLE FOR, ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR EXEMPLARY DAMAGES, INCLUDING WITHOUT LIMITATION, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA LOSS, OR OTHER LOSSES, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, EVEN IF ACCF HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES, RESULTING FROM: (i) THE USE OR INABILITY TO USE THE PRODUCT, (ii) THE COST OF ANY SUBSTITUTE PRODUCTS AND/OR SERVICES RESULTING FROM ANY PRODUCTS, DATA, INFORMATION OR SERVICES OBTAINED OR WHICH YOU WERE UNABLE TO OBTAIN OR TRANSACTIONS EFFECTED OR FAILED TO BE EFFECTED, (iii) THE USE OR INABILITY TO USE ANY THIRD PARTY APPLICATIONS CONTAINED WITHIN THE PRODUCT, OR (iv) ANY MATTER OTHERWISE RELATED TO YOUR USE OF THE PRODUCT.